Vajrayana Vairocana Buddha of Dainichi Hall Bugaku

 The stage where Dainichido Bugaku dance is dedicated inside the main shrine of Dainichireiki Shrine

-Locally "Zaido (Dainichido Bugaku) ," it is dedicated every year on the second day of the New Year at the Yoro Festival of Dainichireiki Shrine (commonly known as Dainichido) with prayers for national peace, bountiful harvests, and good health for the coming year.
+Locally"Zaidō (Dainichidō Bugaku)," it is performed every year on the second day of the New Year at the Yōrō Festival of Dainichireiki Shrine (commonly known as Dainichidō), with prayers for national peace, abundant harvests, and good health throughout the year.

 Valuable cultural heritage registered as a "proper noun" on the Representative List of UNESCO's Intangible Cultural Heritage

-23 cultural heritage sites inscribed on the Representative List of UNESCO Intangible Cultural Heritage of Japan , and is a valuable cultural heritage site registered on the Representative List as a proper noun
+cultural heritage sites listed on Japan's Representative List of the Intangible Cultural Heritage of UNESCO23, andthat is registered by name on the Representative Listis a valuable cultural heritage site

 supplement